renovatebot/renovate/docs/development/best-practices.md

 - Prefer `jest.spyOn` for mocking single functions, or mock entire modules
   - Avoid overwriting functions, for example: (`func = jest.fn();`)
 - Prefer `toEqual` or `toDeepEqual`
+- Use `toMatchObject` for huge objects when only parts need to be tested.
-- Avoid `toMatchObject`, only use it for:
+- Avoid `toMatchSnapshot`, only use it for:
   - huge strings like the Renovate PR body text
   - huge complex objects where you only need to test parts